wwPDB/py-wwpdb_apps_msgmodule/README.md

 ## Troubleshooting Backend Selection

-- Use `make backend-info` to see current configuration
+- Use `make backend-status` to see current configuration
-- Use `MessagingFactory.get_backend_info(req_obj)` to debug backend selection
+- Check that `WWPDB_MESSAGING_BACKEND` environment variable is set correctly
-- Check that WWPDB_MESSAGING_BACKEND environment variable is set correctly
+- Use `MessagingFactory.create_messaging_service()` for consistent backend selection

 ## Quick Start